 A reader, raised concern that if we stay calm and poised all the time and make it a habit, how can we lead our lives in the real world?

-He further said that we get some peace when we detach ourselves to most of the things, but we are also at the danger of loosing the grip, or in other words, making ourselves unfit to fight with this real world where every minute counts, or to revolt against wrongs.
+He further said that we get some peace when we detach ourselves to most of the things, but we are also at the danger of loosing the grip on our lives.

 He was concerned how can it be possible to balance everything, and how can it be possible to use the appropriate strategy at the appropriate time.